VCC’s programs are here

 - Child development screenings

-- Coordination of services
+- Coordination of services and resources

 Teaches life skills, leadership, community involvement, academic support and health education to support the healthy development of our youth.
 Contact: (760) 631-5000 x 7140.